0xVoltZz/0xVoltZz/README.md

--👋 Hi, I’m @Skymi0
+-👋 Hi, We are @Skymi0
-- 👀 I’m interested in network technology, cybersecurity, and AI development.
+- 👀 We are interested in network technology, cybersecurity, and AI development.
-- 🌱 I’m currently learning advanced cybersecurity techniques and enhancing my skills in Python and AI tools.
+- 🌱 We are currently learning advanced cybersecurity techniques and enhancing my skills in Python and AI tools.
-- 💞️ I’m looking to collaborate on projects related to network security, AI chatbots, and web vulnerability detection.
+- 💞️ We are looking to collaborate on projects related to network security, AI chatbots, and web vulnerability detection.
-- 📫 How to reach me: Email = "skymi9011@gmail.com"
+- 📫 How to reach us: Email = "skymi9011@gmail.com"
-- 😄 Pronouns: he/him
+- 😄 Pronouns: they/them
-- ⚡ Fun fact: I successfully built a fully functional warehouse network system from scratch, including domains, devices, a comprehensive inventory system, and surveillance cameras.
+- ⚡ Fun fact: We successfully built a fully functional warehouse network system from scratch, including domains, devices, a comprehensive inventory system, and surveillance cameras.